betaghIEEE/DevoteApp-Training/Devote/notes.md

 So, we add a spacer in the "header" section so the "design" of this view can breathe.
 We commit at 8:52 in the video so we can see the results so far.

+## Custom Button
+We do a lot of work up to time index 11:32  There are few gotchas to watch out for.

+When we test this prototype, we see that the button does bring up the NewTaskItem view on top of the list.
+However, we can not dismiss this view, no matter what we do.

+## Blank Layer
+Time index 12:02